Data Processing Agreement

 The Processor shall not transfer personal data to a country outside the European Economic Area (EEA) without ensuring appropriate safeguards are in place, including:

-Where AI model providers based outside the EEA are used, the Processor employs PII anonymization measures to minimize the personal data transferred.
+Where AI model providers based outside the EEA are used, the Processor employs PII anonymization measures to ensure that no identifiable personal data is transferred outside the EU.

 Each party shall be liable for damages caused by processing that infringes the GDPR in accordance with Article 82 GDPR.
 The Processor shall be liable for damage caused by processing only where it has not complied with obligations specifically directed to processors under the GDPR, or where it has acted outside or contrary to the lawful instructions of the Controller.

 This DPA shall remain in effect for the duration of the Controller's use of the Service.
+Acceptance of this DPA occurs upon registration for the Service (electronic form, in accordance with GDPR Article 28).
 Upon termination of the Service, the Processor shall, at the Controller's choice, delete or return all personal data processed on behalf of the Controller within 30 days, unless applicable law requires continued storage.

 The Controller may terminate this DPA with immediate effect if the Processor: